 JONAS ALBER collaborates with singers and soloists such as Joyce DiDonato, Isabelle Faust, Sabine Meyer, Martin Fröst, Sol Gabetta, Håkan Hardenberger, Franz Hawlata, Schlomo Mintz, Steven Osborne, René Pape, Anne Schwanewilms and Iris Vermillion, among others.

-JONAS ALBER’s numerous recordings have included the complete symphonic works of Schumann and selected symphonic works by Mendelssohn, Franck, Sibelius, and Richard Strauss.
+His numerous recordings include the complete symphonic works of Schumann and selected symphonic works by Mendelssohn, Franck, Mahler, Sibelius, and Richard Strauss.
 He has recently made broadcast recordings with the WDR Symphony Orchestra Cologne, the Leipzig MDR Symphony Orchestra, and the BBC Symphony Orchestra.
-His DVD recording Mernier’s Frühlings Erwachen.
-This DVD earned ALBER the prestigious French recording prize, the Diapason d’Or, in December 2008.
+His DVD recording Mernier’s Frühlings Erwachen earned ALBER the prestigious French recording prize, the Diapason d’Or.

 JONAS ALBER was born in Offenburg, Germany.
 He studied violin and conducting in Freiburg, and qualified as a conductor at the Hochschule für Musik und Darstellende Kunst in Vienna.
-There he was awarded a scholarship by the Herbert von Karajan F oundation.
+There he was awarded a scholarship by the Herbert von Karajan Foundation.